 For me, excessive stressors have primarily been

 toxic relationships.
 It was the one area where I felt very helpless and trapped, and I sought out changing that.
-My husband and I come from families where relationships are not, what I would consider, healthy.
-Kindness = honesty, and there isn’t a lot of honesty around feelings whatsoever.
+I come from a family where relationships are not, what I would consider, healthy.
+Kindness = honesty, and there isn’t a lot of honesty around feelings or actions whatsoever.
 Conversations around core problem solving are virtually nonexistent.
 In a nutshell, nothing changes because some of these folks don’t have the tools.
 My choice for my own relationship with certain family members was to build boundaries.
-In my preparing for my second half of life, I realized my boundaries cause these relationships to diminish and fizzle out, and, while difficult, I work on accepting that each day.
+In my preparing for my second half of life, I realized my boundaries have caused some of these relationships to diminish and fizzle out.
+While difficult, I work on accepting that each day.
 My quality of life became very important to me, and ruminating over these relationships was affecting the quality.
 Whatever your excessive stressor is, whether it’s toxic relationships or toxic job environment, I highly recommend re-evaluating what’s important.
 While it’s cliche, what is meant to be will be, and time does heal wounds.
 So can going to therapy.

 Relaxing and Making Rest a Priority